day8/re-frame/docs/MentalModelOmnibus.md

   ])
 ```

-I'd like you to look upon that collection as you would the following assembler:
+Now, consider the following assembly instructions:
 ```asm
 mov eax, ebx
 sub eax, 216
 mov BYTE PTR [ebx], 2
 ```

-Assembler instructions are data, right?
-They have to be "executed" by a machine.
-I'd
+Assembly instructions are data, right?
+Data which happens to be "executable"
+by the right machine.
+An x86 machine in the case above.

-like you to look back at the collection of events above the same way.
+I'd like you to now look back at that collection of events in the

-Mental Model:
+same way - data which can be executed - by the right machine.

+Wait.
+What machine?
+Well, the Event Handlers you register collectively implement
+the "machine" on which these Instructions execute.

+Summary:
   - Events are the assembly language of your app.
-They are instructions.
+  - These instructions collectively form a Domain Specific Language (DSL).
+The language of your system.
   - These instructions are data.
-One after another gets executed by your functioning app.
+  - One instruction after another gets executed by your functioning app.
-  - Collectively, the events you design form a Domain Specific Language (DSL).
-The language of your system.
-  - And, collectively, the Event Handlers you register create the Virtual Machine (VM) on which this DSL executes.
+  - The Event Handlers you register collectively implement the "machine" on which this DSL executes.

-> So, data is executed by the re-frame VM you create.
-Which is all data oriented and Clojurian.

-I find James Reeves' talks to be excellent (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)
+On the subject of DSLs, I'd recommend James Reeves' talk (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)

 ## It does Event Sourcing